scalableinternetservices/ucsb_website/_slide_src/05_web_and_application_servers.md

 Originally posed in 1999 by Dan Kegel.

-> Given a 1 GHz machine with 2GB of RAM, and a gigabit ethernet card, can we
+> Given a 1 GHz machine with 2GB of RAM, and a gigabit Ethernet card, can we
 > support 10,000 simultaneous connections?

 ## 20,000 clients means each gets:

 * 50 KHz of CPU
 * 100 KB of RAM
-* 50 KBits/second of network
+* 50 Kb/second of network

-"It shouldn't take any more horsepwoer than that to take four kilobytes from the disk and send them to the network once a second for each of twenty thousand clients."
+"It shouldn't take any more horsepower than that to take four kilobytes from the disk and send them to the network once a second for each of twenty thousand clients."